 Between 1995 and 2015, 90% of disasters were weather-related, causing significant human and economic losses.
 In 2020 alone, weather-related disasters led to 15,000 deaths and a cost of approximately US$ 171 billion.
 India reported a loss of 6811 lives from hydro-meteorological hazards between April 2018 and March 2021.
-Recognising the pivotal role of early warning in saving lives, there has been a global shift toward 'Impact-based Forecast and Warning (IbFW) services in a multi-hazard framework.'
+Recognising the pivotal role of early warning in saving lives, there has been a global shift towards 'Impact-based Forecast and Warning (IbFW) services in a multi-hazard framework.'

 Despite existing studies exploring the potential of IbFW, questions persist about its precise meaning and distinctions from forecasting hazard impacts.
 The concept of 'impact' varies in developmental studies, posing challenges in forecasting hazards' impacts due to confounding factors beyond meteorological elements.
 The transition to IbFW raises questions about value addition, dynamic vulnerability incorporation, the suitability of meteorological agencies, and public perceptions.